mlagisz/testhugo/content/join.md

-To join SORTEE, please fill in this [survey](https://whitmancollege.qualtrics.com/jfe/form/SV_8cVHlAEMUoPRr01).
+To join SORTEE, please fill in this [new member survey](https://whitmancollege.qualtrics.com/jfe/form/SV_8cVHlAEMUoPRr01).